Giacomix02/giacomix02.github.io/README.md

-This is a future site where you can find all information about my projects and where you can follow me
+This is a site where you can find all information about my projects and me and also where you can follow me